Saidat23/devops.pbl/MERN.md

  module.exports = router; ".

  #### Mongodb Database
- We would need a database to store our data in .
-For this, we would use mLab which provides Mongodb database as a service solution (DBaaS).
+ We would need a database to store our data in.
+For this, we would use mLab which provides Mongodb database as a service solution (DBaaS).Sign up for a shared cluster free account on MongoDB Atlas, follow the sign up process, select AWS as the cloud provider and choose a region near you.
+Allow access to the MongoDB database from anywhere and change the time of deleting the entry from 6 Hours to 1 Week.